AbhijeetDone/fifa_19_players_analysis_with_SQL/README.md

 	nationality;
 ```

 Q8.
-Average overall score and number of palyers by speacialty
+Average overall score and number of palyers by speacialty.
 --
 Its shows overall performance score average for diffrent speacialty.
 ```